 The 9 Best Places to Live in Paris

-It’s one of the best places in the world – and you should have a home to match.
+It’s one of the best cities in the world – and you should have a home to match.

 So whether you’re focused on finding an area with the best schools, the best restaurants, or just the best chance of not missing your rent or mortgage payments, we’ve got you covered.